hsandt/hsandt.github.io/index.markdown

 layout: home
 ---

 Hello!
-I am a game developer from France with 3 years of professional experience.
+I am a game developer from France with 3 years of professional experience working in a company and 3 years working on personal projects.

-My main focus is gameplay, UI and tool programming.
+My main focus is gameplay programming, along some UI and tool programming.
 I also work on game design and some pixel art on my personal projects.

 Company projects are listed below.

 For personal projects, have a look at my [itch.io](https://komehara.itch.io/).

 For my works in progress, check out my [blog](/blog/).